Path to a protein degrader

 The science behind the discovery and development of protein degraders has evolved over time.

-Early protein degraders were discovered and developed based on the observed effect they had on the individual and without a clear picture of how they worked in the body.
+Early protein degraders were discovered and developed based on the observed effect within patients and without a clear picture of how they worked in the body.

-- Bristol Myers Squibb has built an industry-leading CELMoDTM library using computational and medicinal chemistry
+- Bristol Myers Squibb has built an industry-leading CELMoD library using computational and medicinal chemistry

-- CELMoDTM from the library are screened through relevant cells
+- CELMoD agents from the library are screened in relevant cells in the lab

 - The disappearance of proteins is measured